crashoverride777/swifty-receipt-validator/README.md

 ## Final Note

 As per apples guidlines you should always first connect to apples production servers and than fall back on apples sandbox servers if needed.
-So keep this in mind when testing in sandbox mode, validation will take a bit longer due to this.
+So keep this in mind when testing in sandbox mode, validation may take a bit longer due to this.